-Look on eBay or parrot forums where secondhand cages are offered Or, if you want to buy a new cage, Northern Parrots has a wide range.
+Look on eBay or parrot forums where secondhand cages are offered.

 Parrots (apart from budgerigars and cockatiels) are still only a generation or two away from their wild cousins.
 Their wild instincts are only superficially hidden by a veneer of civilisation so the more space you provide the better.

 It is quite common for the smaller birds to have cages that are too small.